RiosJavier/Dungeon-Descent/README.md

 	- Adding power ups into the game that can assist the player
 	- Adding different enemies into the game
 	- Adding more rooms
-	- Possibly adding a fully fleshed out procedural generation feature so we donâ€™t have to make rooms ourselves
+	- Possibly adding a fully fleshed out procedural generation feature so we don’t have to make rooms ourselves
 	- Adding cosmetics into the game to reward the player for picking up coins
 	- Adding ways to combat the enemies, such as having a sword
 	- Overall improving the gameplay and feel of the game